Physical therapy student working with a child

 Complete in Three Years

 Students enrolled full-time can earn the Doctor of Physical Therapy degree in three years.
-A bachelor’s degree must be completed prior to beginning the program.
+A bachelor’s degree must be completed before starting the program.

 Develop Your Understanding of How to Work with Populations in Need

-You’ll help manage a pro bono clinic on campus and provide physical therapy services under faculty guidance in order to practice skills and serve the needs of the people in the region.
+You’ll help manage a pro bono clinic on campus and provide physical therapy services under faculty guidance.
+This provides opportunities for you to practice skills and serve the needs of the people in the region.
 You also have an option to participate in an international service-learning experience in Guatemala.

 Secure Your Spot Early